 Flash forward to the last week before Labor Day and the 9th Annual Put-in-Bay Sports Car Reunion.
 One of the most cherished parts of the week’s activities for the racers and attendees is the laps around the island.
 As far as we know, there are no road races in America anymore.
 The one here on South Bass was one of the last.
 Very few, perhaps none in the country, still have the actual course intact.

 Put-in-Bay’s old course, which started and finished on Delaware Ave., is truly an iconic destination for a generation of car lovers that has grown yearly.
 This year we had 160 cars register for the island event.
 As you can imagine, that’s a lot of extra cars and people on the road.

-The Put-in-Bay Police department worked with the organizers to create the best experience possible for the residents, volunteers and car owners.
-Chief Riddle selected Put-in-Bay Policeman Detective McInnes to be the managing officer and lead car in the parade around the island.
-With two-dozen volunteers at all the key intersections and turns, the parade got underway at 6 p.m.
-Monday night.
-As I stood watching from the front of the old Crescent Inn I was excited to see such a great turnout by the community as well.
+The Put-in-Bay Police Department worked with the organizers to create the best experience for residents, volunteers, and car owners.
+Chief Riddle selected Put-in-Bay Policeman Detective McInnes as the managing officer and led the car in the parade around the island.
+With two-dozen volunteers at all the key intersections and turns, the train finished at 6 p.m.
+Monday.
+As I stood watching from the front of the old Crescent Inn, I was excited to see the community’s great turnout as well.
 What a great moment.